Wisemunk/Wisemunk/README.md

 - 👋 Hi, I’m @Wisemunk
-- 👀 I’m interested in Dev / Trading bots
+- 👀 I’m interested in IA / Data Science / Trading bots
-- 🌱 I’m currently a student at EPITA
+- 🌱 I’m currently a Software Engineering student at EPITA
-- 💞️ I’m looking to collaborate on a trading bot dev
+- 💞️ I’m looking to collaborate on a trading bot project
-- 📫 How to reach me : Email me :D
+- 📫 How to reach me : Email me ☣️: mohamed-badreddine.zouhair@epita.fr

 <!---
 Wisemunk/Wisemunk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.